BloomTech-Labs/labby-functions/README.md

 See the README in each package for more details.

-- Github: Manages provisioning and access to repositories based on active projects and team membership.
-- Code Climate: Labs uses Code Climate to assess code quality, Labby helps integrate with Code Climate and gathers metrics.
+- `labsaws`: For talking to the AWS API
+- `labscodeclimate`: For talking to the Code Climate API
+- `labssonarcloud`: For talking to the Sonar Cloud API
+- `labsdao`: A data access layer for retrieving various Labs-specific entities (e.g. students, projects)
-- Slack: Allows Labby to interact with students and staff via Slack
+- `labsslack`: For talking to the Slack API
-- Mock Interviews: Labby helps with the Labs Mock Interview process
-- Peer Reviews: Labby monitors peer review submissions (or lack thereof) to remind students and staff to submit their reviews.
-- Labs Data: Much of Labby's activities are driven by data produced by operational activities in Labs.
+- `labssearchlight`: For talking to the Searchlight API
+- `teambuilding`: The Labs Team Builder algorithm

 ## Configuration

 Labby needs access to all sorts of APIs and data stores, which require secrets.
-These secrets are managed via AWS Secrets Manager.
+All secrets are managed via AWS Secrets Manager.

 Adding a secret: